US Embassy in Chennai

 However, the British colonial rulers refused his commission, and he remained in Calcutta as the American government’s commercial agent.

 History of the US Embassy in Chennai:Managing U.S. maritime interests in Madras from Calcutta proved difficult.
 Hence William Abbott was chosen as the first U.S. Consular agent at Madras Presidency.
 Bilateral trade relations improved after several decades and subsequently a separate U.S. consular agency was formed in 1867.
-Over the years, the relationship was no longer confined to business matters.

 A regularized consular service was set up in 1906 which included fixed office tenure, fixed salary, and system of office promotion as well as seven position classes which included consuls and consuls general.